victorteokw/jquery.colorfy/README.md

 # jquery.colorfy
-jQuery plugin that colorfies your textarea
+jQuery plugin that colorfies your textarea.

 It's available on npm and bower.